 Instructions

 - Heat a pan and dry roast ground nuts.
 Once cool, remove skin and coarsely grind them in a mixer grinder jar.
+Note - If using roasted peanuts (without skin), just coarsely grind, no heating required.

-- To this, add the coarsely ground groundnuts.
+- Then add coarsely ground groundnuts.

 - Measure and keep the besan or chickpea flour aside.
 (Note - Sieve or Sift the Flour for best results)